Bira/octopus-carnival/_drafts/wir-mm2-4e-centipede.md

 I only recently realized D&D centipedes aren't as fantastical as I always thought.
 There are thousands of real-world centipede species, and the ones I was familiar with were pretty small and generally not dangerous to people.
-However, some species can reach up to a 30cm (a foot!) in length, and have a poisonous bite that might cause fever and chills in people.
+However, some species can reach up to 30cm (a foot!) in length, and have a poisonous bite that might cause fever and chills in people.
 It's possible for someone to be allergic to centipede venom, and in that case their bite can cause anaphylatic shock.

 So the only fantastical thing about the D&D centipede in early editions of the game was the fact that its venom was always save-or-die.
 Its size was realistic,